Ab initio descriptions of $A=16$ mirror nuclei with resonance and continuum coupling: Calculations and discussions

-Figure~\ref{16be} shows the calculated and experimental~\cite{ensdf} g.s. energies for $^{16}$O, $^{16}$F and $^{16}$Ne with respect to the $^{14}$O core (left panel) and for $^{16}$O, $^{16}$N and $^{16}$C with respect to the $^{14}$C core (right panel).
-The GSM calculations with 3NF included reproduce the g.s. energies well.
-To exhibit the continuum effect, we have also performed standard real-energy shell-model (SM) calculations in the real-energy HF basis with the same 2NF and NO2B 3NF.
-The real-energy (real-momentum) calculation means that the coupling to the continuum cannot be included.
-One can see that the continuum coupling lowers the g.s.~energies of $^{16}$F, $^{16}$Ne, $^{16}$N and $^{16}$C, while the g.s.~energy of $^{16}$O is nearly unchanged.
-The continuum coupling effect increases when more nucleons occupy the $\pi 1s_{1/2}$ or $\nu 1s_{1/2}$ orbitals.
-The inclusion of the continuum coupling in $^{16}$F and $^{16}$Ne reduces their g.s.~energies by 0.64 and 1.13 MeV, respectively, while the energy reductions are 0.35 and 0.76 MeV in their mirror partners, $^{16}$N and $^{16}$C, respectively, see the insets of Fig.~~\ref{16be}.
+Figure~\ref{16be} shows calculated and experimental~\cite{ensdf} g.s. energies for $^{16}$O, $^{16}$F and $^{16}$Ne with respect to the closed $^{14}$O core (left panel) and for $^{16}$O, $^{16}$N and $^{16}$C with respect to the closed $^{14}$C core (right panel).
+We see that the GSM calculations well reproduce the experimental energies of the $A=16$ mirror nuclei.
+To see the continuum effect, we have also performed standard SM calculations in the real-energy HF basis with the same EM1.8/2.0.
+The real-energy calculation means that no continuum coupling is included.
+For the energies, the standard SM can also give quite good results.
+By comparing the energy difference between the GSM and SM calculations, we can see the continuum effect as shown in the insets of Fig.~\ref{16be}.
+The continuum coupling lowers the energies of $^{16}$F, $^{16}$Ne, $^{16}$N and $^{16}$C by $\approx$ 0.4-1.1 MeV, while the energy of the deeply bound $^{16}$O is nearly unchanged whether the continuum coupling is included.